Late1nAutumn/portfolio-remaster/README.md

 - Ensure most texts untouchable
 - Check style and function on different OS
+- Compress the bundle before publish

 ### Todos

-- Screenshots
-- More skill sets
-- Narrative

-- Compress bundle
+- Gesture and taps event on mobile
+- Move img to AWS S3
 - Portrait photo
 - lateinautumn logo
 - Optimize screen animation
-- Img to AWS S3
-- Gesture
 - Style for other devices

 ### Plans (or not)